Lissy93/dashy/docs/privacy.md

 As with most web projects, Dashy relies on several [dependencies](https://github.com/Lissy93/dashy/blob/master/docs/credits.md#dependencies-).
 For links to each, and a breakdown of their licenses, please see [Legal](https://github.com/Lissy93/dashy/blob/master/.github/LEGAL.md).

 Dependencies can introduce security vulnerabilities, but since all these packages are open source any issues are usually very quickly spotted.
 Dashy is using Snyk for dependency security monitoring, and you can see [the latest report here](https://snyk.io/test/github/lissy93/dashy).
-If any issue is detected by Snyk, a note about it will appear at the top of the Reamde, and will usually be fixed within 48 hours.
+If any issue is detected by Snyk, a note about it will appear at the top of the Readme, and will usually be fixed within 48 hours.

 Note that packages listed under `devDependencies` section are only used for building the project, and are not included in the production environment.